How to lean-out for rugby season

 Setting an alarm is helpful.
 But better than that is to remember:

 The same study out of BYU showed a correlation between the length of sleep each night and a person’s prevalence to be overweight.
 Basically, if you’re sleeping < 6 hours or > 8 hours each night, you’re more likely to be carrying some extra fat.
 Now correlation doesn’t equal causation, but that kind of data suggests that we should be aiming to sleep for between 7 and 8 hours.
 Every.
 Single.
 Day.
 It’s not good enough to get 5 hours on Thursday and make it up with 9 on Saturday.
 In fact, the 9 hour day might be hurting you as much or more than the 5 hour day.
 Luckily, if you can regulate your bed time, this step should take care of itself.

 Use Melatonin to get to sleep faster

 In our opinion, melatonin is the most under-utilized recovery tool you can get your hands on.
 Not because it does anything amazing to your metabolism, but simply because it gets you to sleep faster and more consistently than any other sleep aid.
-You can get chewable melatonin like Sundown Naturals Melatonin Gummies, 60 Count at any grocery store of pharmacy.
-We like this stuff because you won't dread taking it.
+You can get chewable melatonin like Sundown Naturals at any grocery store or pharmacy.
+We like this stuff because you won’t dread taking it.

 How much should you take?
 Checkout this video from the national sleep foundation which gives a good overview.
 We take more than we should.
 Sometimes as many as 20mg each night.
 It’s probably best to start with 3-5mg and see how it works for you.
 Melatonin is a really excellent product to have on hand when you’re on a rugby trip too.
 Especially when you get stuck in a room with a couple of snoring props.
 If you’ve got 20mg of Melatonin on hand, they’re not going to bother you too much.